 As explained earlier, ozone acts as a shield to protect the Earth's surface by absorbing harmful UV-B and UV-C radiation.
 If this ozone is depleted, then more UV rays will reach the earth surface.
-Exposure to higher doses of UV-

-B radiations will have effects on human health and impact on flora and fauna of terrestrial as well as aquatic eco-systems.
+Exposure to higher doses of UV-B radiations will have effects on human health and impact on flora and fauna of terrestrial as well as aquatic eco-systems.

-Human health effects:

-- ☐ Sunburns, premature ageing of the skin. - UV radiation can damage several parts of the eye, including the lens, cornea, retina and conjunctiva. - As per World Health Organization (WHO), 2002 report, a 10% decrease in stratospheric ozone could cause an additional 300,000 non-melanoma and 4500 melanoma skin cancers in the world. - More cataracts leading to damage to the eye vision resulting in blindness.
+- Human health effects: - □ Sunburns, premature ageing of the skin. - UV radiation can damage several parts of the eye, including the lens, cornea, retina and conjunctiva. - As per World Health Organization (WHO), 2002 report, a 10% decrease in stratospheric ozone could cause an additional 300,000 non-melanoma and 4500 melanoma skin cancers in the world. - More cataracts leading to damage to the eye vision resulting in blindness.
 Cataracts (a clouding of the lens) are the major cause of blindness in the world.
-A 10% thinning of the ozone layer could cause 1.6 to 1.75 million more cases of cataracts worldwide every year (WHO, 2002). - ☐ Weakening of the human immune system (immunosuppression).
-Early findings suggest that exposure to UV radiation results in suppression of the human immune system, which may cause non-melanoma and skin cancer.
+Ten percent thinning of the ozone layer could cause 1.6 to 1.75 million more cases of cataracts worldwide every year (WHO, 2002).

-Adverse impacts on agriculture, forestry and natural ecosystems:

-- Several of the world's major crop species are particularly vulnerable to increased UV radiation, resulting in reduced growth, photosynthesis and flowering.
-Food production may reduce by about 1% for every 1% increase of UV-B radiation. - The effect of ozone depletion on the agricultural sector could be significant.

-Many agricultural crops sensitive to the UV-B radiation of the Sun are rice, wheat, soybean, corn, sweet corn, barley, oats, cowpeas, peas, carrots, cauliflower, tomato, cucumber, broccoli etc.

-A few commercially important trees have been tested for UV-B radiation sensitivity.
+- Early findings suggest that exposure to UV radiation results in suppression of the human immune system, which may cause non-melanoma and skin cancer. - Adverse impact on agriculture, forestry and natural ecosystems: - Several of the world's major crop species are particularly vulnerable to increased UV radiation, resulting in reduced growth, photosynthesis and flower ing.
+Food production may reduce by about 1% for every 1% increase of UV-B radiation. - □ The effect of ozone depletion on the agricultural sector could be significant.
+Many agricultural crops sensitive to the UV-B radiation of the Sun are rice, wheat, soybean, corn, sweet corn, barley, oats, cowpeas, peas, carrots, cauliflower, tomato, cucumber, broccoli etc. - A few commercially important trees have been tested for UV-B radiation sensitivity.
 Results indicate that plant growth, especially in seedlings, is more vulnerable to intense UV radiation.

-Damage to marine life:
+• Damage to marine life: